 - Please note that only compatible modules are listed in the Run module dropdown.

 - The existing configuration rules still apply to Modules.
-For example, it is not possible to configure a "Run module" step with a Module that has Voicemail, Assignment, and Dial, Forward to External or Callback components, as a transition for the "call_finished" exit of an Assignment and Dial or a Callback component in an "Incoming call" Studio flow.
+For example, it is not possible to configure a "Run module" step with a Module that has Voicemail, Assignment, and Dial, Forward to External Number, or Request Callback from Queue components, as a transition for the "call_finished" exit of an Assignment and Dial or a Request Callback from Queue component in an "Incoming call" Studio flow.
 When saving the flow, an error will be displayed, and it will not be published.

 By using the “Run module” component, the user can see and map the input arguments and outputs defined in the selected module under the Preferences tab.

 Under the “Run module” Exits tab, the user will be shown the exits explicitly created within the module and will be able to connect those exits to new steps in the flow.

 When a module is edited and re-published, all the instances of the module, typified by the use of the “Run module” component, will be automatically updated in all the flows where it is being used.

 If an input argument is removed from a “Run module” step of a module being used in a flow (by cleaning and renaming the input argument name, removing the assigned variable, or changing the data type without assigning a new data-type matching variable), an “Argument unavailable” warning will appear if the flow is published.
 In draft versions of the flow, the input argument will no longer be displayed in the “Run module” Input arguments list.